-By chapter three of Inglorious Basterds (2009), it occurred to me that I’d gone into the movie wanting to dislike it.
-I really enjoyed Quentin Tarantino’s early work, right up to Jackie Brown, but he started to lose me right after that — Kill Bill in particular really exhausted my patience.
+By chapter three of Inglourious Basterds (2009), it occurred to me that I’d gone into the movie wanting to dislike it.
+I really enjoyed Quentin Tarantino’s early work, right up to Jackie Brown, but he started to lose me after that; Kill Bill in particular really exhausted my patience.
 Part of me was expecting this one to be another excessive, unrestrained, self congratulatory visual feast of empty calories.

 Well, Inglourious Basterds is still occasionally excessive, unrestrained, and self congratulatory, it’s definitely a visual feast, but it’s not remotely empty, and I loved it.
 The movie has nothing to do with the old Italian action pic from which it liberated its title, except for the WWII setting.

 There’s no real high-concept summary here.
 There’s a group of brutal Jewish-American resistance fighters working behind the lines in occupied Europe, headed by hilariously drawly Brad Pitt, spreading terror throughout the Reich with their Nazi-killing atrocities.
 There’s a gloriously awful German colonel, Colonel Hans Landa (Christoph Waltz), and a young Jewish woman, Shoshana Dreyfus (Mélanie Laurent), who escaped his clutches.
 There’s a British secret agent on a mission (Michael Fassbender) and a beautiful German film star (Diane Kruger) working against Hitler’s regime.
 And there’s a German propaganda film, a small theater in Paris, and cameos galore by the German high command.
 Like Tarantino’s best work, the film plays out in a series of a shorter stories, all interconnected.
 While it all builds up, you just hope it’s going to pay off.